Chris Brown To Reunite With Rihanna Amid Soulja Boy Feud? Reportedly Calls Her A ‘Real Boss With Money & Real Status’

 “He’s not even Rihanna or Karrueche’s type,” continued the insider amid Brown and Soulja Boy’s nasty feud, adding that Brown firmly believes that Tran and Rihanna are in his corner amid his latest drama with the rapper, which XXL reported seriously spilled over on social media with a serious war of words last week.

-“Chris doesn’t believe that [Karrueche or Rihanna] would actually stoop that low and get down and dirty with the likes of Soulja,” the insider revealed to Hollywood Life, revealing that, despite his seriously rocky past with both of his famous exes, that Brown actually had nothing but praise for both Rihanna and Tran.
+“Chris doesn’t believe that [Karrueche or Rihanna] would actually stoop that low and get down and dirty with the likes of Soulja,” the insider revealed to Hollywood Life, revealing that, despite his seriously rocky past with both of his famous exes, Brown actually had nothing but praise for both Rihanna and Tran.

 “Rihanna and Karrueche [are] like bosses,” the source said of how Chris views his exes.
 “Real bosses with money and real status in the industry and someone who’s sexy and charming and puts it down in bed.
 Soulja, well, he’s none of the above.”